drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/1_creating_a_client.md

     indefinitely until Sinco closes it via its `.close()` method on the API
 - The browser runs headless.
 This means the process is running, but there is no window or application you can view it on.
-The command used to run the headless browser instance will open up a websocket server.
+The command used to run the headless browser instance will open up a WebSocket server.
-- Sinco will connect to that websocket endpoint as a client, via the Chrome Remote Devtools Protocol.
+- Sinco will connect to that WebSocket endpoint as a client, via the Chrome Remote Devtools Protocol.
 This is how Sinco tells the page what to do
 - Sinco then returns two classes to you, with methods that allow you to easily interact with your browser instance/client and the browser tab.